 Clinical interest for patients

-Paige specialized in Bone Marrow Transplantation and Cancer Cellular Therapy with Stanford Health Care in the Bay Area from 2016 to 2022.
-In this role she cared for patients with blood cancers, such as, leukemia, lymphoma, multiple myeloma, and aplastic anemia in the inpatient, infusion and independent clinical practice setting.
-She specifically is interested in improving quality of life in patients with acute and chronic graft versus host disease.
-She helped develop the practice model for APPs in ambulatory clinic and continues to maintain a weekly remote clinic from Colorado with the Stanford BMT and Cell Therapy team.
+Paige specialized in bone marrow transplantation and cancer cellular therapy with Stanford Health Care in the Bay Area from 2016 to 2022.
+In this role, she cared for patients with blood cancers, such as, leukemia, lymphoma and multiple myeloma in the inpatient, infusion, and independent clinical practice setting.
+She was specifically interested in improving quality of life in patients with acute and chronic graft versus host disease.
+She helped develop the practice model for APPs in ambulatory clinic with the Stanford BMT and cell therapy team.

-Paige is passionate about continuing education and training of Oncology APPs.
-She served for three years as a planner for the Advanced Practice Provider Oncology Summit in San Francisco, CA. This conference focused on the latest evidence based strategies to optimize care and outcomes for patients with cancer.
-She was a speaker in 2019 on CAR T-Cell Therapy and co-led a hands on simulation workshop for bone marrow biopsies and aspirates.
-She believes Advanced Practice Providers play an increasingly important role in the cancer care team and is heavily involved with training new practitioners.
-She has precepted trainees from USCF, Touro and Stanford University as well as the Stanford Hematology Oncology Fellowship program.
-She also was a nominated mentor to a cohort of ten APPs throughout different specialties at Stanford through the APP mentorship program.
+Paige is passionate about continuing education and training of oncology APPs.
+She served for three years as a planner for the Advanced Practice Provider Oncology Summit in San Francisco, CA. This conference focused on the latest evidence-based strategies to optimize care and outcomes for patients with cancer.
+She was a speaker at this conference in 2019 on CAR T-Cell Therapy and co-led a hands-on simulation workshop for bone marrow biopsies and aspirations.
+She believes advanced practice providers play an increasingly important role in the cancer care team and is heavily involved with training new practitioners.
+She has led trainees from USCF, Touro, and Stanford University, as well as the Stanford Hematology Oncology Fellowship program.
+She also was a nominated mentor to APPs throughout different specialties at Stanford through the APP mentorship program.

 Insurance